 The thought of traveling solo can seem daunting.
 Trust me, I know, but overcoming that initial fear can be very rewarding.
 My first solo trip was halfway across the world, and it was the best experience of my life.
 I am not advising that, but I am saying your trip will be just that an experience.
-So breath, we got this!
+So breathe, we got this!
 I have some tips for you below to help you get out there.

 - Research the location: Research the native language and if your native language is spoken there.
 Know cultural norms such as food and water safety for travelers, clothing, body language, and customs.
 You can dive as deeply as you would like.
 The goal is to understand the destination’s culture, not to disrespect the natives or put yourself in danger.

 - Research the best time to visit: ( you may want to avoid visiting during rainy or hurricane season) I recommend visiting your destination of choice during the shoulder season if you are not going for a particular seasonal event.
 It’s less crowded, prices tend to be much lower than peak season, and you won’t have as long of a wait for activities, restaurants, or events.
 I love the last one.
 Fewer people allow you to enjoy a place even more without the rush.

 - Research safety in the area: You can use sites like the U.S. Department of State’s travel advisory.
 Read or ask about the destination on Reddit.
 A lot of travelers post info on there and watch videos on Youtube.
 Tip!
 For U.S. citizens traveling internationally, consider signing up for the free Smart Traveler Enrollment Program (STEP), which could help the State Department assist you in an emergency.